Warm-starting outer approximation for parameterized convex MINLP: Warm-starting algorithm

 \subsection{Initialization rule 3: Point based}

 The cut tightening method is cheap to compute, but since the points are not adapted to the problem the cuts are in general not tight to the feasible set of \eqref{eq:p_lambda}.
-Furthermore solving the MILP subproblems in order to find integer assignments is usually the bottleneck for the OA algorithm.
+Furthermore, solving the MILP subproblems in order to find integer assignments is usually the bottleneck for the OA algorithm.
 This means that already having a list of candidate integer assignments could make it more efficient since we do not need to find integer assignments again while being able to construct tight cuts.

 The point-based method attempts to use this observation.
-Since we assume that the change of the feasible set is small, it seems likely that the same integer assignments will be explored for the algorithm to converge.
+Since we assume that the change in the feasible set is small, it seems likely that the same integer assignments will be explored for the algorithm to converge.
 We therefore reuse the integer assignments that were already used earlier in the sequence of problems.
 In the OA algorithm, for a given integer combination $y$ we find the corresponding $x$ by solving (NLP($y, \lambda$)), or (NLP-Feas($y, \lambda$)) if $y$ is not feasible.
 For some value $\lambda^0$ the OA algorithm will return a set of points $\X^0 = \{(x^1, y^1), \ldots, (x^l, y^l)\}$.
 If the next value of the parameter is $\lambda^1$, we can for each $y^i$ solve (NLP($y^i, \lambda^1$)) or (NLP-Feas($y^i, \lambda^1$)) to get $\hat{x}^i$.
 We have then constructed the set of points $\X^1$.
 The initialization rule is then to use $\hat{\X} = \X^1$ and $\hat{y} = y^*$ which is formalized in Algorithm \ref{algo:rule3}.

 This warm-starting will be more computationally demanding than the cut tightening method due to additional NLP problems.
-The hope is that if rule 3 can result in a tighter initial outer approximation, the computations can be worthwhile if they reduce the number of iterations needed for the OA algorithm.
+The hope is that the computations will be worthwhile if they result in a tighter initial outer approximation and reduce the number of iterations needed for the OA algorithm.